 For treatment of low fibrinogen during asparaginase therapy, it needs to be recalled that fresh frozen plasma contains asparagine which may counteract the antileukemic effect of asparaginase.
 Therefore several groups avoid FFP for this reason.
 Conversely, cryoprecipitate contains high concentrations of Factor 8 which is thrombogenic and therefore should be used conservatively.
 These issues should influence the threshold selected for fibrinogen replacement.
-The French GRAALL recommends cryoprecipitate therapy for fibrinogen less than 0.5 g/L while the Mayo Clinic threshold is 1.0 g/L. Others replace fibrinogen only in bleeding patients.
-If cryopreciptate is to be used prophylactically concurrent anticoagulant thromboprophylaxis should be strongly considered.r
+The French GRAALL recommends cryoprecipitate therapy for fibrinogen less than 0.5 g/Lr while the Mayo Clinic threshold is 1.0 g/L. Some centres replace fibrinogen only in bleeding patients.
+If cryopreciptate is to be used prophylactically, concurrent anticoagulant thromboprophylaxis should be strongly considered.r

 Treatment of thrombohaemorrhagic complications

 AT concentrates and cryoprecipitate infusions should be used to treat thrombohaemorrhagic events due to AT and fibrinogen deficiency respectively.
 For non-urgent thrombohaemorrhagic episodes, FFP should be avoided since it contains asparagine.